zeoflow/material-elements/docs/getting-started.md

 libraries.

-If you don't want to switch over to the new `androidx` and `com.zeoflow.material.elements` packages yet, you can use Material Components via the `com.android.support:design:28.0.0` dependency.
+If you don't want to switch over to the new `androidx` and `com.zeoflow.material.elements` packages yet, you can use Material Elements via the `com.android.support:design:28.0.0` dependency.

 Note: You should not use the `com.android.support` and